 So, you know this story.
 I have to tell it, cause it’s just great.
 Alright, so Laplace.
 Pierre-Simon de Laplace, at the end of the 18th century wrote a five volume tome on Celestial Mechanics.
 A brilliant piece of work.
 It’s there.
 It weighs a lot on the shelf, and it what it does is it takes Newton’s laws of gravity, and brings them into a full expression with the hammer of calculus.
 He brings all the armament of mathematics to bear on the laws of physics, that were put forth by Isaac Newton.
 Isaac Newton only touched on them; they were not fully developed.

 And in this work, he demonstrates, he further develops something that’d percolating in a mathematical community.
 But he developed – and one might even say perfects – a branch of math we would call perturbation theory.
-Where instead of pulling your hair out and say: ‘well, how do you calculate this pair of forces, and this pair and this pair?’
-And all the equations go to hell.
-In pertubation theory, it allows you to systematically and reliably calculate the effect of a small tug in the presence… a series of small tugs in the presence of singular big tugs.
+Where instead of pulling your hair out and say: ‘well, how do you calculate this pair of forces, and this pair and this pair?’.
+And, all the equations go to hell.
+In perturbation theory, it allows you to systematically and reliably calculate the effect of a small tug in the presence… a series of small tugs in the presence of singular big tugs.

 And, so he immediately summoned up the five volume production of Laplace, read it through cover to cover, called in Laplace, and said: “Sir -” I have the exact quote here… Uh… hang on… Napoleon asked him what role God played in the construction and regulation the heavens.
 This is kind of like, that’s what Newton would ask, right?
 Laplace replied: “Sir, I had no need for that hypothesis.”

-But look at the time delay!
+But, look at the time delay!
 This was a hundred year time delay!
-And the math that’s in pertubation theory is like crums for Newton.
+And, the math that’s in perturbation theory is like crumbs for Newton.
 He could have come up with that!
 The guy invented calculus just on a dare, practically.
-When someone asked him: “What – you know, Ike, how come planets orbit in ellipses and not some other shape?”
-He couldn’t answer that, he goes home for two months, comes back, out comes integral differential calculus, because he needed that to answer that question.
+When someone asked him: “What – you know, Iike, how come planets orbit in ellipses and not some other shape?”.
+He couldn’t answer that.
+He goes home for two months, comes back.
+Out comes integral differential calculus, because he needed that to answer that question.

 So, this is the kind of mind we’re dealing with with Newton: He could have gone there, but he didn’t.
 He didn’t.
 His religiosity stopped him.
 And, so we’re left with the realization, of course, that Intelligent Design, while real in the history of science, while real in the presence of sort of philosophical drivers, is nonetheless a philosophy of ignorance.